EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Date added.
 Developer name.
 Short description.__

+* 2018-08-09.
+Andrew.
+What to do when people email me with questions about Stan-related projects?

 * 7 August 2018.
 Bob.
 Different integrators.
 Ben Bales tells me that (a) he has a problem for which a hand-built Euler solver works but our built-in RK45 fails, and (b) that Yi is working on an adjoint sensitivity integrator that's going to still need the alloc-stack to malloc internally and get cleaned up.